AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

     "type": "WavFile",        // important, cannot differ from this "wavName": "...",         // CRC32 of the "wav name", retrieved from the
+                              //    path, otherwise it is the hash in hex "cases": [...],           // array of switch cases, see the Switch section "weight": ...,            // a decimal (or hexadecimal string) random weight
+                              //    see the Random section
-                              //    path, otherwise it is the hash in hex "soundtag": "...",        // soundtag name (or hash in hex) "defaultWav": "...",      // the path of the "default" wav (usually english) "defaultFfx": "...",      // like defaultWav, but for the FaceFX animation
+    "soundtag": "...",        // soundtag name (or hash in hex) "defaultWav": "...",      // the path of the "default" wav (usually english) "defaultFfx": "...",      // like defaultWav, but for the FaceFX animation